-In order to encourage you to highlight/ markup the course readings and take good class notes, all unit exams are open book and open notes.
+In order to encourage you to highlight/ markup the course readings and take good class notes at our class meetings, all unit exams are open book and open notes.
 However, these exams are closed technology.

 You overall unit exam grade will be determined at the end of the semester by taking the average of your top 3 unit exam grades.
 This means that your lowest unit exam grade will be dropped in this calculation.